Federal and Colorado law prohibit employers from retaliating against an individual because the individual engaged in lawfully protected conduct.

-(2) Participated in an employment discrimination proceeding by filing a charge of discrimination, assisting, testifying or participating in any investigation, litigation, or proceeding under an applicable employment law, i.e. the individual served as a witness during an employment discrimination investigation conducted by the employer or a government agency.
+- (2) Participating in a discrimination proceeding by filing a charge of discrimination, assisting, testifying or participating in any investigation, litigation, or proceeding under law.

 An employer may not retaliate against an individual for requesting and/ or receiving a reasonable employment accommodation for an individual’s religion or religious practice.